john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     1  B
     2  C

 Notice the column header `0` above the column of data?
-Other than that, importing one-dimensional data as a dataframe is pretty much the same as importing it as a series.
+Other than that, creating a one-dimensional data as a dataframe is pretty much the same as creating as a series.
 Feel free to rename that column of data.
 However, importing the data as a dataframe opens the door for other options, like appending the data column-wise or row-wise to another dataframe, or using it as a table for performing merges (the `pandas` equivalent to an SQL join).

-In reality, you're less likely to build pandas dataframes from scratch and will more likely import existing data using one of the `read_***` functions.
+In reality, you're less likely to build pandas dataframes from scratch and will more likely create them using one of the `read_***` functions.
 Let's try some of those.

 #### DataFrame from a dictionary of arrays

-First, we will fill a dictionary with rnadom numbers.
+First, we will fill a dictionary with random numbers.
 There will be 7 keys (`x1`, `x2`, ...) and the values will be a list of 5 randomly-generated normal numbers.
 Then, we will convert this dictionary into a `DataFrame`.

     In [6]: d = dict(("x"+str(k+1), np.random.randn(7)) for k in range(5))  # 7 rows by 5 columns
     In [7]: df = pd.DataFrame(d)